julipopo/SaveThePrincess/README.md

 # SaveThePrincess
 Very Basic Game in Swift, useless for sure

-Run pod install to build Realm Framework
+Run pod install to build Realm Framework and use the .xcworkspace